AnimeGO! Japan Pop Culture Festival

 「義理・人情」[giri / ninjyou] Refers to one’s duty to one’s social obligations (giri) and one’s personal desires, feelings and nature (ninjyou).
 In Japanese culture these dual ideas shape one’s thinking around life decisions.

-Registration & Submission Deadline: TBC September 2024 at 11:59pm (Australian Central Standard Time)
+Registration & Submission Deadline: 22nd September 2024 at 11:59pm (Australian Central Standard Time)

 Results Announcement: AnimeGO!
 Japan Pop Culture Festival 26th October 2024